IBM/itaa-docs/docs/community-edition/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 After importing the Digital Business Automation Reference asset into your system, open this architecture from the tool's Offline workspace.
 (A reminder, once you start IBM IT Architect Assistance, Community Edition you access the tool through a Browser and the URL, http://localhost:3300).

-On the offline workspace, hover over the architecture card, **Digial Business Automation Reference** and click Open.
+On the offline workspace, hover over the architecture card, **Digital Business Automation Reference** and click Open.
 When you open an architecture, you will be presented with a structured asset organized by *artifact types*.
 The left navigation (top-level) for an architecture is described as the asset Table of Contents (or ToC).
 Here you will see the available set of artifacts that can be populated.
 The name of the artifact type will either be grayed out (currently no content) or bold (indicating available content).

 ![Architecture with Table of Contents](../tutorial-images/arch-with-TOC.png)